astyd256/runtime2.0/readme.md

 There are two executable files in the sources directory:
 * server.py - server executable
 * manage.py - auxiliary management utility
+To install and select application you must execute command:

+    python manage.py install <location>
+    python manage.py select <uuid>

+More detailed information for actions see below.

 ## Server